Fire in the Hole (1972 roller coaster): Scenes

-Throughout the ride, there are many scenes of Marmaros engulfed in flames.
-The scenes include a burning hotel, a camp of Baldknobbers, a blazing cabin, a collapsing bridge, and a Main Street which includes a saloon, undertaker, and blacksmith shop.
+Throughout the ride, there were many scenes of Marmaros engulfed in flames.
+The scenes included a burning hotel where a baldknobber steals a pair of trousers from a guest (named Red Flanders) trying to escape, an off-limits Baldknobber camp, a blazing cabin, a collapsing bridge, and a Main Street which included a saloon, undertaker, and blacksmith shop.
 A shootout takes place on Main Street between three Baldknobbers and the town sheriff.
-This results in the undertaker's windows being shot out and bullet holes in the water tower spraying riders.
+This results in the undertaker's windows being shot out and bullet holes in the water tower which would soak riders.

 To increase rider capacity a large section of track was removed in 1982.
 After the first dip (Collapsing Bridge) the ride would turn right and later reconnect in front of the second one (Train Collision).
-At the scene where the cabin is burning, there is a moon and some stars above one of the old track areas.
-Also, at the sign for “Kinney Bridge”, to rider's left is a large open area where scenes once existed.
+At the scene where the cabin was burning, there was a moon and some stars above one of the old track areas.
+Also, at the sign for “Kinney Bridge”, to rider's left was a large open area where scenes once existed.

 The removed scenes included one with a group of Baldknobbers having the following conversation: "All right boys remember, don't fire until you see the whites of their eyes."
 A gun fires.
 "Ow!
 You damn knocked me (or you damn knock-kneed...)
 Oh, excuse me kids."
-After that scene, the ride encounters the Baldknobber dumping the barrel on the riders (now moved to another part of the ride).
+After that scene, the trains encountered the Baldknobber dumping the barrel on the riders (now moved to another part of the ride).
 This was followed by a sign reading, "Danger, Track out ahead".
 Coming out of the tunnel, riders saw what appeared to be the track mangled, hanging off a cliff.
 Just as they headed out over it, the cars cut back sharply on the real track.
 The track then reconnected with the existing track headed for the train hill.

 Theme song

 A song was created in 1972 to accompany the ride.
-It plays throughout the ride and on the exterior of the building.
-While waiting in the exterior queue-line one can hear it along with conversations between two men exclaiming the heroic deeds of firefighters.
+It played throughout the ride and on the exterior of the building.
+While waiting in the exterior queue-line one could hear it along with conversations between two men exclaiming the heroic deeds of firefighters.

 Incidents

+In 1972, a guest suffered injuries when falling out of a ride vehicle.

+On July 9, 1980, a 23-year-old man was killed and a 27-year-old woman was injured while riding Fire in the Hole.
+A train on the roller coaster was accidentally switched to a maintenance track and storage area, which had low-hanging structures across the track.
+The male passenger's head struck one of these structures, killing him.
+The accident was ruled a case of human error, and after an investigation, the attraction re-opened two days later.
+The overhanging structures were later removed from the maintenance area.